 Modern tyres are constructed to be ever more puncture resistant.
 That said, sod’s law says there will be more sharp objects on the road to test them.
 This doesn’t help if you already have the puncture.
 Chances are a small hole can be plugged with a plugging kit, but a plug kit fix should only be regarded as a temporary measure.

 The offending can be anything from fixings like bolts, nails or screws, glass fragments or even natural objects like thorns, twigs or stones.

 There are also two types of puncture, instant or slow.
 An instant puncture normally happens when an object cuts through and then leaves the scene allowing the air to exit through the hole.
 Normally a tyre will deflate quickly and sometimes without warning.
-These will normally leave you at the side of the road stuck, or in a mood at home with a flatty.
+These will normally leave you at the side of the road stuck or in a mood at home with a flatty.

-How can I avoid punctures
+How can I avoid getting a puncture?

 Correct tyre pressures can help reduce punctures